 That's right, the brain works all day long AND all night long.

 That being said, the brain is without a doubt the most neglected organ of general health and fitness, yet it is the central driver of both mental and physical performance.

 In this post, I am going to outline simple ways that you can optimize your mental and physical performances simply by optimizing brain health.

 Tips for Increasing Brain Power

 The best way to optimize brain health is a multi-faceted approach.
-Below are some helpful tips on how you can increase your brain power.
+Naturally improving brain health can be a tricky topic, below are some helpful tips on how you can increase your brain power.

 • Eat Fat To Help Increase Brain Health

 Mediterranean diets, which promote the consumption of fish and healthy oils - typically high in Omega-3 and Omega-6 fatty acids - help to keep the brain healthy.

 A balance between Omega-3 and Omega-6 fatty acids is recommended.
 Most Western diets offer too much Omega-6 and not enough Omega-3.
 Hunter-gatherer tribes were projected to have a 2:1 ratio of Omega-6 to Omega-3 fatty acid consumption, and not a 16:1 ratio, which is more typical of Western diets.